barrowsb/CODENAMES/README.md

 ```bash
 python codenames.py
 ```
 Then, input the same random number on all computers being used.
 When prompted, indicate if you are the spymaster.
 This will enable/disable the color-coding of the agent cards.

-You can later toggle this using the "Reveal Board" button.
-Lastly, you can reset the board while maintaining seed coordination with the "New Game" button.
+You can show the allegiances of all agents with the "Reveal Board" button.
+To play again, you can reset the board while maintaining seed coordination with the "New Game" button.